osompress/genesis-portfolio-pro/readme.txt

 == Description ==

-Genesis Portfolio Pro will add a new "Portfolio" post type where you can add portfolio entries with images and galleries to show of your visual content.
+Genesis Portfolio Pro will add a new "Portfolio" post type where you can add portfolio entries with images and galleries to show your visual content.

 The default template and styles will create a portfolio grid showing your featured images in a landscape format.
 These will link to a simple page where you can control the content including text, images, and even galleries.